warfare-plugins/social-warfare/readme.txt

 Our plugin also ensures that your site is Rich Pin ready so that your Pins look as good as possible.

-Read how this helped one of our users:

-> Social Warfare has boosted social shares by <strong>300%</strong> without slowing down my blog.<br>
-> Eddie Gear - Professional Blogger

-= Link Shortening and Analytics Campaign and Button-click Tracking =

-Shorten shared links automatically using your won Bitly credentials so you can track how many clicks are occurring on your links.
+= Link Shortening, Analytics Campaign and Button-click Tracking = Shorten shared links automatically using your own Bitly credentials so you can track how many clicks are occurring on your links.

 Additionally, if you're a Google Analytics user, you can set up Analytics tracking so that each shared link contains a networks specific UTM tracking code.
 This way you can track all inbound links that come as a direct result of Social Warfare shares.

 You can also activate Event Tracking so that you can also see in Google Analytics exactly how many times your buttons are clicked.

-> After installing Social Warfare I straight away saw an increase in social shares and traffic.<br>
-> Robert Ryan, Professional Web Designer

-= Content Protection =

-We've built our highly demanded <a href="https://wordpress.org/plugins/frame-buster/" rel="friend" title="Frame Buster">Frame Buster</a> right into Social Warfare so that you are protected from content hijackers seeking to place their advertisements on top of your content without your permission.
+It is without question that Social Warfare is the most powerful sharing plugin available for WordPress.
+You get all these premium features while still benefitting form a super-fast, light-weight code base.

 == Installation ==

-1. Install Social Warfare either via the WordPress.org plugin repository or by uploading the files to your server.
-2. Activate Social Warfare.
-3. Navigate to the Social Warfare tab at the bottom of your admin menu and enter your Social Warfare API Username and API Key to connect your Social Warfare account to your WordPress site.
-4. Click on the Optins tab and configure the output settings for each optin campaign you have created in your Social Warfare account.
+This section describes how to install the plugin.

+1. Upload the `social-warfare` directory to your `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Visit the 'Social Warfare' menu item in your admin sidebar

 == Frequently Asked Questions ==

 = I downloaded this plugin but don't have an Social Warfare premium license.
 How can I get one? =

-You can sign up for an Social Warfare premium license by <a href="http://warfareplugins.com/" rel="friend" title="Social Warfare Plans and Pricing">visiting our website</a> and choosing the package that best suits your needs.
+You can sign up for an Social Warfare premium license by <a href="https://warfareplugins.com/" rel="friend" title="Social Warfare Plans and Pricing">visiting our website</a> and choosing the package that best suits your needs.

+= How do I use the shortcodes? =

+Shortcodes are used like so: [social_warfare].
+If you would like to specify a different share URL than the page you are placing the buttons on, you can use this format: [social_warfare post_id="3"] where 3 is the ID number of the post or page you want to have shared.

+= Something isn't working as expected.
+How can I get support? =

+We have a growing archive of <a href="https://warfareplugins.com/support" rel="friend" title="Warfare Plugins Support">Support Articles</a> to help you address most questions and troubleshooting.
+If you wish to recieve email support, you will need a Premium license.

 == Screenshots ==

 == Notes ==

-Social Warfare is the <a href="http://warfareplugins.com" rel="friend" title="Social Warfare">best WordPress social sharing plugin</a> on the market.
-No other WordPress sharing plugin or social sharing solution compares to Social Warfare and the features it offers.

 = Testimonial =